 The College of Staten Island is a four-year, senior college of The City University of New York that offers exceptional opportunities to all of its students.
+The College is accredited by the Middle States Commission on Higher Education.
 Programs in the liberal arts and sciences and professional studies lead to bachelor's and associate's degrees.
 The master's degree is awarded in 16 professional and liberal arts and sciences fields of study.
 The College participates in doctoral programs of The City University Graduate School and University Center in Biology, Chemistry, Computer Science, Nursing, Physical Therapy, and Physics.

 A broad general education is assured through requirements that allow students to explore a range of fields of knowledge and acquire educational breadth in mathematics, the sciences, social sciences, arts, and humanities.
 Requirements for the bachelor's degree provide a disciplined and cumulative program of study in a major field of inquiry.
 Enrollment in baccalaureate programs requires freshman admission standards consonant with those of CUNY senior colleges.
 Enrollment in associate's degree programs is open to all students with a high school diploma or the equivalent.